Economics Ph.D. Candidate,

 March 21-23, 2025, Midwest Economics Association Annual Meeting, Kansas City, MO

-Trade Costs, Entry Costs, and the Spatial Distribution of Chinese Manufacturing Firms (Job Market Paper)
+Trade Costs, Entry Costs, and the Spatial Distribution of Chinese Manufacturing Firms (Melitz-Chaney)

 with Kensuke Suzuki and Junfu Zhang